an outlet of encouragement, explanation, and exhortation

 I am thankful to God for _____________because ______________

 This was intended to help each of us form an expression of thanks to share in our worship celebration, allowing many to participate.
 This year, we are taking another step in structuring our Thanksgiving.
 This step is intended to integrate personal expressions thanksgiving into a sense of all giving thanks together – that is, corporate worship!
 The structure I recommended is taken from brief Psalms of praise or thanksgiving in the Bible.
-(This structure was explained and recommended to me and others at the recent Psalms Retreat that was led so well by leaders of Long Beach Grace Brethren Church.)
+(This structure was explained and recommended to me and others at the recent Psalms Retreat that was led so well by leaders of Long Beach Grace Church.)

 This structure is quite simple.
 It is in three parts: